DDRDmakar/relay-modbus-controller/README.md

 cargo build --release
 ```
 ## How to build program for older Linux distributions
-To build this program for older Linux (with older glibc version) tou can use cross-rs tool.
+To build this program for older Linux (with older glibc version) you can use cross-rs tool.
 ```
 cargo install cross
 ```